 Fort Collins is home to a plethora of fantastic parks, 50 to be exact (seven community parks and 43 neighborhood parks).
-Here are five (plus a bonus!) that kids adore, and absolutely deserve a spot on your family’s summer bucket list.
+Here are five (plus a bonus!) that kids adore and deserve a spot on your family’s summer bucket list.

 Located in southeast Fort Collins, Twin Silo Park (5552-5564 Ziegler Road) is a 54-acre park featuring a fantastic playground that reminds visitors of the area’s farming history.
 Along with a zipline and unique play structures, the playground has two towering 50-foot silos with the tallest slide in Fort Collins traveling between them.
-There are also pickleball courts, a dog park, fruit orchards and a community garden.
-Each May, the park hosts the annual free Kids in the Park festival.
-The festival encourages kids to get out and play and will include kite flying and make-your-own kites for kids, along with live music, food trucks and additional recreational activities.
+There are also pickleball courts, a dog park, fruit orchards, and a community garden.
+The park hosts the annual free Kids in the Park festival each May.
+The festival encourages kids to get out and play and will include kite flying and make-your-own kites for kids, along with live music, food trucks, and additional recreational activities.

 Located at the base of the foothills, this incredible 100-acre community park (3156 S. Overland Trail) gets rave reviews from parents and kids alike.
-The unique ADA play area, Inspiration Playground, offers a place for children and families of all abilities to share play experiences, and enables children of various abilities to play independently on the same equipment.
-Along with the play area, the park features a splash pad, a skate park, tennis courts, a dog park (with a pond!), basketball court, dirt bike course and walking trails.
+The unique ADA play area, Inspiration Playground, offers a place for children and families of all abilities to share play experiences and enables children of various abilities to play independently on the same equipment.
+Along with the play area, the park features a splash pad, a skate park, tennis courts, a dog park (with a pond!), a basketball court, a dirt bike course, and walking trails.

-Sugar Beet Park features a playground centered around a 12-foot-tall wooden sugar beet play structure featuring climbable slats, a rope ladder, slide and more.
-Additionally, the 5.3-acre park features a multi-use turf field, native grasses, a park shelter and a pollinator garden.
-The theme is a nod to the city’s history where the fields of the cash crop were prevalent (the park is also located near the site of the former Great Western Sugar Factory).
+Sugar Beet Park features a playground centered around a 12-foot-tall wooden sugar beet play structure featuring climbable slats, a rope ladder, a slide, and more.
+Additionally, the 5.3-acre park features a multi-use turf field, native grasses, a park shelter, and a pollinator garden.
+The theme is a nod to the city’s history, where the cash crop fields were prevalent (the park is also located near the site of the former Great Western Sugar Factory).
 At the park, trees and plants are planted in distinct rows, reminiscent of how beets were planted in fields.
 Sliding benches replicate the rail cars that once transported beets on the railroad tracks that still run just north of the site.

-Visit here for a map detailing where you can find each of Fort Collin’s parks.
+Visit here for a map detailing where to find each of Fort Collin’s parks.